Chen-Suyi/SIRA_Pytorch/README.md

                                                 |                                                                                       |--...
                                                 |--...
 ```
 where the point cloud `pc.ply` is used for point cloud registration training, and the point cloud `pc_tsdf.ply` is used as the input of sim-to-real adaptation.

 ### Structured3D
 The Structured3D data can be downloaded from [here](https://1drv.ms/f/s!Aplan7-8_DG1gVuDz9IZ89QBBLQ9?e=pSHTdu).
 Please unzip and put it in `SIRA-PCR/PCR/dataset/Structured3D`
 The data should be organized as follows:
 ```
 --dataset--Structured3D--gt.log
                                                 |--scene_00000--485142_0--pc.ply
                                                 |                             |-- ...
                                                 |--...
 ```
 Other datasets will be released soon.

 ### SIRA
 The SIRA data is the result of sim-to-real adaptation, which was processed by our SIRA from part of  FlyingShapes data.
+For more details, please refer to our [paper](./files/final_version.pdf).
-It can be downloaded from [here](https://1drv.ms/u/s!Aplan7-8_DG1gUCmsMru6F32i6hT?e=Llw1rp)
+The SIRA data can be downloaded from [here](https://1drv.ms/u/s!Aplan7-8_DG1gUCmsMru6F32i6hT?e=Llw1rp).
 Please unzip and put it in `SIRA-PCR/PCR/dataset/SIRA`
 The data should be  organized as follows:
 ```
 --dataset--SIRA--gt.log
                               |--0a71be67-5024-4b9c-a53f-da0aaa294963--depth_exr--cam0_theta0_phi0--pc.ply